crabmusket/crabmusket.net/blog/content/blog/2018-12-31-book-notes.md

 Having grown up playing video games, I'm used to magic being a _system_.
 To serve the needs of gameplay, video game magic must be learnable and manipulable.
-The "magic" in some of Ted Chiang's excellent [short stories](#stories-of-your-life-and-others-by-ted-chiang) is similarly treated as just a different type of natural science: it has rules that are discoverable and exploitable.
+The "magic" in some of Ted Chiang's excellent [short stories](#stories-of-your-life-and-others-by-ted-chiang) is similarly treated as just another type of natural science: it has rules that are discoverable and exploitable.
+Even some of my favourite magic, the elemental "bending" in the Avatar animated series, is explicitly likened to the martial arts: skills that require improvement, discipline and structured study.

 Clarke's magic seems, by contrast, to _resist_ to any kind of [technique](#the-technological-society-by-jacques-ellul) that might tame it.
 It's mysterious, temperamental, almost anthropomorphic, tied as it is to nature and the fickle Faeries.

 The bookish Norrell _could_ have exemplified a scientific approach to the study of magic.
 But in Clarke's world, the study of magic through books only makes it tedious, not more understandable.

-Strange's reckless, intuitive approach is no better---it's just as impenetrable to most people as the years-long study program Norrell sets out.
+Strange's reckless, intuitive approach is no better; it's just as impenetrable to most people as the years-long study program Norrell sets out.
-Until Strange unleashes it upon England to be used by all---theoretical magicians, ordinary children, ministers and vagabonds alike.
+Until, of course, Strange returns it to England to be used by all: theoretical magicians, children, ministers and vagabonds alike.

-Nothing could be more contrary to a rigorous scientific discipline, when science is characterised by the discovery of techniques that can be employed, but not understood or created, by the masses.
+Neither approach is anything like a rigorous scientific discipline, allowing Clarke's universe to be truly _magical_.

 ## This Census-Taker **_by China Miéville_**